awsdocs/amazon-s3-developer-guide/doc_source/intro-lifecycle-rules.md

   For a versioned bucket \(versioning\-enabled or versioning\-suspended bucket\), the `Transition` action applies to the current object version\.
 To manage noncurrent versions, Amazon S3 defines the `NoncurrentVersionTransition` action \(described below\)\.

-+ **Expiration action element** – The `Expiration` action expires objects identified in the rule\.
++ **Expiration action element** – The `Expiration` action expires objects identified in the rule and applies to eligible objects in any of the Amazon S3 storage classes\.
+For mor information about storage classes, [Storage Classes](storage-class-intro.md)\. \.
 Amazon S3 makes all expired objects unavailable\.
 Whether the objects are permanently removed depends on the versioning state of the bucket\.
 **Important**
 Object expiration lifecycle polices do not remove incomplete multipart uploads\.
 To remove incomplete multipart uploads you must use the **AbortIncompleteMultipartUpload** lifecycle configuration action that is described later in this section\.